tezoroproject/metamask-snap/README.md

 See the documentation for [@lavamoat/allow-scripts](https://github.com/LavaMoat/LavaMoat/tree/main/packages/allow-scripts) for more information.

-# Description
+# Flow

+1. Install tha snap
+2. Give required permissions (account read)
+3. Connect Tezoro account (to check backups)
-At 00:00 on day-of-month 1 and 15 it checks the balance of the account and sends a notification if the balance is not backed up.
+4. At 00:00 on day-of-month 1 and 15 it checks the balance of the account and sends a notification if the balance is not backed up.

 # Usage